 Close Menu

-Pairing Nuts and Cheese for Party Success
+Nut and Cheese Pairings for Party Success

 Cheese and nuts pairing

 You’ve certainly seen or heard some cheeses described as “nutty” in flavor—or tasted it for yourself.
-That quality makes these cheeses a perfect complement to nuts…a pairing which can be made even more intense by toasting those nuts.
+That quality makes these cheeses a perfect complement to nuts…a pairing that can be made even more intense by toasting those nuts.
 Of course, sometimes there is such a thing as too much.
 For instance, if you’re eating very salty nuts with a salty cheese like feta, it can be a recipe for disaster.
 Make sure your complementary flavors aren’t combining to make something overpowering.

 Sometimes it’s easier to complement through contrast.
 Sweet complements salty, as anyone who’s ever eaten chocolate-covered pretzels knows.
-There are any number of pleasing combinations involving sour (acidic), sweet, salty, bitter and umami—that mysterious savory flavor caused by glutamates that’s so prevalent in Asian cuisines as well as in cheese.
+There is any number of pleasing combinations involving sour (acidic), sweet, salty, bitter, and umami—that mysterious savory flavor caused by glutamates that’s so prevalent in Asian cuisines as well as in cheese.
 Other flavor attributes come into play as well, like smoky or pungent.
 And don’t forget about contrasting textures; a crunchy accent can liven up an otherwise bland, creamy backdrop.

 Nuts and Cheese Pairings